Parliamentary.ai

 Overview

-This bill mandates certain public authorities in England and Wales to maintain registers of individuals and groups seeking serviced plots to build their own homes.
+This bill mandates certain public authorities in England and Wales to maintain registers of individuals and groups seeking serviced land plots for self-build or custom housebuilding projects.
 These authorities must consider these registers when making decisions related to planning, housing, land disposal, and regeneration.

 Description